fabrylab/pyTFM/docs/addon_tutorial.rst

     Output of collect images.

 Make sure your database didn't contain any masks that you don't want to delete.
-If you just opened the database from new images, you can press OK.
+If you just opened the database from new images, you can press "Yes".
 The path to the images that are sorted into the database, the type of the images (layer) and the field of view of the images (frame) are printed to the console.
 Make sure all images are sorted correctly.
-The program has now generated a clickpoints database and sorts images into layers and frames.
-Your clickpoints window updates automatically.
+The program has generated a new clickpoints database file.
+Your currently opened clickpoints window updates automatically.
+You can close the "image selection" window now.

 ..
 TODO: mention correct Drift